richorama/richorama.github.io/_posts/2023-05-22-app-modernisation.md

 This made cloud migration easy, quick and low risk.

-There was less investment made in software to modernise it for PaaS environments.

-The app modernisation winter had begun.

-However, during this bleak time several advancements had been made in PaaS.
+However, in the meantime, a couple of major advances were made to PaaS.

 1. Containerisation and the rise of Kubernetes meant you could run your own PaaS on IaaS and move between clouds or support hybrid deployments.
 1. Serverless computing took off with a pricing structure where you only pay for the compute resources you need, without having to think about scaling.
 It was an extreme PaaS.

 We are now emerging to a new dawn of application modernisation.
-Microsoft is investing customers wanting to modernise applications, and there are some exciting new options
+Microsoft is investing, customers want to modernise applications, and there are some exciting new options.
+There is also some interesting stuff on the horizon.

 # Why Modernise?